abhishek-g-suresh/docs-csm/install/common-pre-install/pre-installation-cpi.md

    >
    > - For a short description of each key in the file, run `csi config init --help`.
    > - For more description of these settings and the default values, see [Default IP Address Ranges](../../introduction/csm_overview.md#2-default-ip-address-ranges) and the other topics in[CSM Overview](../../introduction/csm_overview.md).
+   > - To enable or disable audit logging, refer to [Audit Logs](../../operations/security_and_authentication/Audit_Logs.md) for more information.
    > - If the system is using a `cabinets.yaml` file, be sure to update the `cabinets-yaml` field with `'cabinets.yaml'` as its value.

    ```bash